 The Loyola Center for Counseling and Education (LCCE) is in housed in Mercy Hall on Loyola University New Orleans' campus, located at 2020 Calhoun St., New Orleans, LA 70118.

 Handicap access is available from the corner of Calhoun and Freret St. with an elevator on the first floor.
 Once in Mercy Hall please follow the signs for the Loyola Center for Counseling and Education until you reach the waiting room on the second floor.

 What public transportation stops are nearby?

 The Saint Charles streetcar line stops three blocks away from Loyola Center for Counseling and Education.
-Additionally, RTA #15 bus stops on Freret and State Street.
+Additionally, RTA #15 bus stops on Freret and State St., two blocks away.

 Is parking available?

-Two hour street parking is available in the neighborhood surrounding Loyola.
-Additionally, there are a limited amount of metered parking spots outside of the Freret Street parking garage.
+Two-hour street parking is available in the neighborhood surrounding Loyola.
+Additionally, there are a limited number of metered parking spots outside of the Freret St. parking garage.

 How do I make an appointment?